Gardelegen: Geography

+Climate

 Sights

 There are various well-preserved half-timbered houses in Main Street (Ernst-Thälmann-Straße) and Nicolaistraße as well as a part of the medieval city wall which deserve a visit.
 In the northern part of the historical centre, St. Georg is a sightworthy gothic chapel which was mentioned for the first time in 1362 as a part of a hospital.
 It was renovated and enlarged in 1734, and today it is used for exhibitions and concerts.
 In the Middle Ages, the hospital was outside the town, which was surrounded by moats and walls, as people with infectious diseases were treated there.
 Originally, Gardelegen had three gates when it was surrounded by a medieval town wall.
 Salzwedel Gate dating from 1565 is a well-preserved gate in the north, a part of Stendal Gate is left in the southeast but Magdeburg Gate in the southwest was demolished completely.

 St. Nicolai Church dating from the 14th century was heavily damaged by bombs on 15 March 1945.
 The nave is still in ruins, and the tower was renovated.
 There are plans to transform the nave into a concert hall.
 St. Spiritus is a renaissance building dating from 1591 which belonged to a monastery that was mentioned for the first time in 1319.
 It was a hospital where sick and elderly people were looked after.
 St. Mary's Church was built around 1200 in a romantic style with five naves and enlarged in the 14th century, and the Town Hall is an impressive baroque structure which was built from 1526-1522.